artotaku/re-blank-plugin/README.md

 TypeScriptToLua (tstl) is node module that allows to write TypeScript code that is transpiled into LUA code.

-This project showcases a TypeScript file (`display.ts`) that is transpiled to `display.lua` and then installed in a Rack Extension which can be tested using the Reason Recon developer version.
+This project showcases TypeScript files starting from `display.ts` (and following the imports) that are transpiled to `display.lua` and then installed in a Rack Extension which can be tested using the Reason Recon developer version.

 The TypeScript code uses the types declarations for Custom Display API available from https://www.npmjs.com/package/jbox-lua-types to handle drawing and gestures on the custom display.